Tomaž Stopajnik

-Tomaž Stopajnik (born 14 January 2001) is a Slovenian professional footballer who plays as a goalkeeper for Primera División RFEF side Alcoyano.
+Tomaž Stopajnik (born 14 January 2001) is a Slovenian professional footballer who plays as a goalkeeper for ASK Voitsberg.

 Club career

 In February 2019, Stopajnik made his professional debut in the Slovenian PrvaLiga for Rudar Velenje in a 6–2 loss to Domžale.
 In July 2021, he joined Primera División RFEF side Alcoyano on a free transfer.
+After spells with Spanish clubs Ceuta, Bergantiños and Atlético Paso, Stopajnik joined Austrian Regionalliga Central side ASK Voitsberg in July 2025.

 International career

 Stopajnik represented Slovenia at under-19 in two friendlies in 2019.